fanglores/Advanced-Software-Design/README.md

 - Errors handling and response customization
 Availability for customization of error pages for different HTTP error codes or responses.

-### Constrains/Implementation rules/Non-functional requirements
+### Constrains
-- Up-to-date documentation
-- Custom Resource Definition (with yaml configuration)
+- Operator should support Kubernetes versions from 1.19 (as ingress was frozen since this version)
+- HTTP IPv4 network stack with TLS encryption

+### Implementation rules
+- Extension of ingress is made via Kubernetes Operators and CRDs configurations
-- HTTP IPv4 network stack
+- HTTP IPv4 network stack with TLS encryption
+- Use session ticket for caching responses and SSO procedure
+- Validation is based on OpenAPI principles
+- Tests code coverage - 80%

+### Non-functional requirements
+- OpenAPI scheme should be generated as the source code was modified
 - Support at least 1000 request per second
-- Session ticket usage
 - Response timeout: 5s
 - Cache expiration time: 2h
 - Session expiration: 8h
-- Testing coverage not less than 80%
-- Successfull load testing
 - Logs are stored for 30 days